 With its labyrinth-like stairways and halls each shooting off into different bathing and relaxation rooms, over the years it’s been a favourite of Japan’s most honourable guests, the Imperial Family.

-Prior to Hayao Miyazaki’s film, however it also featured in one of the country’s most famous novels, Botchan by literary legend Natsume Soseki (1867–1916).
-In the semi-autographical book, the main protagonist Botchan was a frequent visitor to the onsen, which makes sense given that Soseki grew up in the area and spent a lot of time here during his most formative years.
-If you head to the square of Matsuyama near the onsen you can witness the story of Botchan come to life in the form of a pretty impressive mechanical clock that transforms on the hour.
+Prior to Hayao Miyazaki’s film, it also featured in one of the country’s most famous novels, Botchan by literary legend Natsume Soseki (1867–1916).
+In the semi-autographical book, the main protagonist Botchan was a frequent visitor to the onsen.
+If you head to the square of Matsuyama near the onsen you can witness the story of Botchan come to life in the form of a mechanical clock that transforms on the hour.

 The Dogo Onsen Honkan building is an easy five-minute walk from Dogo Onsen Station, which is serviced by three tram lines.
 From JR Matsuyama Station, the city’s main station, hop on tram number five.
 The best way to get to Matsuyama from the wider Japan area, is to fly into Matsuyama airport.
 Local airlines ANA and JAL operate several flights per day from Tokyo’s Haneda airport.